Becoming and Belonging

 Wen-Juenn is a poet and editor who lives on unceded Wurundjeri land.
 In her writing, she is interested in gaps, leaks and spillage; in the things that create and betray boundaries.
 Leaks often take the form of place, memory, and the body in her work.
 Her writing has been published or is forth...
 Read more

-Paige Clark is a Chinese/American/Australian fiction writer, researcher and teacher.
-Her first book of fiction, She Is Haunted, will be published in 2021 by Allen & Unwin.
+Paige Clark is a writer, researcher and teacher.
+Her first book of fiction, She Is Haunted, was shortlisted for the Readings Prize and longlisted for the Stella Prize.

-Lauren is the Wheeler Centre’s Programme Producer.
-She has worked extensively across Melbourne’s arts and cultural sector as a creative producer, programmer, broadcaster, podcaster, facilitator and media maker with organisations including Triple R, Monash University Performing Arts Centres, MPav...
+Lauren is the Wheeler Centre’s Senior Programme and Podcast Producer.
+She has worked extensively across Melbourne’s arts and cultural sector as a creative producer, programmer, broadcaster, podcaster, facilitator and media maker with organisations including Triple R, Monash University Performing...
 Read more